 Also at the downtown marketplace is the Hong Kong (65 Chatham St.).
 Vacationers looking to make new friends will appreciate the two-story bar and dance club's meant-to-be-shared Scorpion Bowl, an intoxicating specialty drink loaded with extra-long straws; phone (617) 227-2226.

 If you're hungry, open the stark red door to The Black Rose (160 State St.), a timeless wood-paneled Irish pub dishing up down-home eats and nightly entertainment.
 After your big bangers and mash dinner, peruse the beer selection at Hennessy's of Boston (25 Union St.), also on the fringes of Faneuil Hall Marketplace.
+You won't need to ask about places to eat because your taste buds won't be disappointed here.
 Phone (617) 742-2286 for The Black Rose or (617) 742-2121 for Hennessy's of Boston.

 Fenway-KenmoreA massive guiding light for bah hoppahs is Boston's landmark CITGO sign.
 The red, white and blue icon overlooks Kenmore Square, home to classy Commonwealth Avenue joints like Island Creek Oyster Bar (the selection of wine and spirits is just as extensive as the food menu) and The Hawthorne (servers are big on mixology, not on ‘tude).
 Also here is brunch favorite Eastern Standard Kitchen and Drinks , a French brasserie-style restaurant that, with Fenway Park just around the corner, is a smart choice for pre- and post-Sox game drinks.
 Phone (617) 532-5300 for Island Creek Oyster Bar, (617) 532-9150 for The Hawthorne or (617) 532-9100 for Eastern Standard Kitchen and Drinks.

 Obviously, Lansdowne Street's proximity to the Green Monster dictates a heavy presence of sports bars.
 But The Bleacher Bar offers something pretty special: free front-row seats inside Fenway Park.
 Occupying a space that formerly served as the away team's batting cage, this popular day and evening hangout boasts a large window that looks directly out over center field (a smaller, well-placed aperture also is in the men's restroom).
-There's never a cover charge, so you'll find it perpetually overflowing with jersey-clad Bostonians itching to cheer on their beloved eight-time World Series champs; phone (617) 262-2424.
+There's never a cover charge, so you'll find it perpetually overflowing with jersey-clad Bostonians itching to cheer on their beloved nine-time World Series champs.
+This spot is a must-see for anyone looking for sports-related fun places to go; phone (617) 262-2424.

 For many diehard Sox fans, Cask'n Flagon (62 Brookline Ave.) is the only place to be on game day.
 Sit outside and watch the spectacle unfold outside Fenway's emerald-hued left field wall or grab an indoor table and scrutinize the Cask's impressive array of baseball memorabilia.
 Most Friday and Saturday nights, a DJ spins a diverse mix (everything from Top 40 hits to hip-hop anthems) at the Cask's nightclub, Olivers, a tribute to the bar's former existence as a live concert venue (1969-73), when the voices of many a future rock legend (Jimi Hendrix, Bruce Springsteen, Steven Tyler) thundered through the building.
 Phone (617) 536-4840.